Andrew-R-Stephens/PET-MessageCenter/README.md

 # PET-MessageCenter
-PET Message of the Day messages.
+PET Message of the Day database.
 Read-only by devices.
-Published by TRITIUMNITR0X.